|search engine by freefind|

 Who has sanctified us with His commandments, and commanded us concerning the counting of the Omer.

 After the blessing, each day is counted.
 Then the perceived interactions of each day's emanation/quality as discussed above may be shared.
-I intend to do this on my YouTube Channel each evening of the count.
+I offer this nightly count live in our Zoom Shul and simulcast it to my Facebook Page each evening of the count.
 By focussing on these qualities the daily count leads us to self examination and soul correction.

 Behold, there is a place with Me: on the mountain, where I always speak to you.
 I have a place prepared for your benefit, where I will hide you so that you will not be hurt, and from there you shall see what you shall see.
 This is its simple meaning, but its midrashic meaning is that [G-d] is speaking of the place where the Shechinah is, and He says: "The place is with Me," but He does not say: "I am in the place," for the Holy One, blessed is He, is the place of the world [i.e., the world is within Him], but the world is not His place [i.e., the world does not encompass him] (Gen. Rabbah 68:9).

 To protect us the Light is concealed and appears as prisms of Light or luminous fibers as I prefer to describe them.
 While each prism or strand is in reality the manifestation of the Single Light, each takes on unique characteristics due to its being diffused for our comprehension and protection.
 These prisms are emanations which we call Sephirot (plural,sefirah singular).
 These sephirot should be conceived of as metaphorical conceptions and not taken too literally.